-This class will show you how to perform general maintenance on modern day cars, trucks, and SUV's.
-Classroom and lab experiences include learning about the operation of the different systems found in modern day vehicles.
+0835 - CONSUMER AUTO MAINTENANCE TECHNOLOGYTerm CourseGrades 9-120.5 CreditPrerequisite: NoneThis class will show students how to perform general maintenance on modern day cars, trucks, and SUV's.Classroom and lab experiences include learning about the operation of the different systems found in modern day vehicles.
 Students will gain skills and knowledge regarding common problems associated with automotive maintenance.
 During this class students will be instructed how to perform maintenance tasks on the following systems: lubrication, cooling, electrical, wheels and tires, suspensions, and understand the 4 stroke cycle theory through small engine teardown and rebuild.
 Additional information will be covered on vehicle insurance and financing, along with purchasing and/or leasing a new or used vehicle.

-0834A (B) - ADVANCED POWER Term Course Grades 10-12 0.5 Credit Prerequisite: Consumer Auto Students who take this course will be exposed to an in-depth experience of working on a number of automotive systems.
+O834A (B) - ADVANCED POWERTerm CourseGrades 10-120.5 CreditPrerequisite: Consumer AutoStudents who take this course will be exposed to an in-depth experience of working on a number of automotive systems.
 This course is designed for individuals who are interested in post-secondary education in a variety of automotive technology areas as well as the individual who is interested in engineering and design.
 Automotive systems that will be covered include: brakes, suspension, wheels and tires, heating and cooling, engines, fuel, and electrical including charging, starting and igniting systems.
 Over 70% of the class will be hands on laboratory projects, in which students can work on school vehicle, or their won.
-Special projects of interest may be worked on with approval f rom the instruc ctor.
+Special projects of interest may be worked on with approval from the instructor.

-0799 - TIGER MANUFACTURING Semester Grades 11-12 1.0 Prerequisite: Instructor permission (Submit Application) and successful completion of either Basic Woods + Advanced Woods, or Basic Metals + Advanced Metals
+0799 - TIGER MANUFACTURING Semester or Year Long Grades 11-12 1.0 or 2.0 Prerequisite: Instructor permission Please indicate if you are (Submit Application) and successful interested in yearlong or completion of either Basic Woods + semester when you Advanced Woods, Basic Metals + enroll.
+Advanced Metals, or Intro to Eng.+ POE